Youth Programs and Activities

 Current Programs Include:

-After School Program – We offer the children of Mercy Center families a safe place to continue learning and flourishing in our After School.
-With caring, responsible adults and engaging activities, we connect each child to her/his school, family and community.
+After School Program – We offer the children of Mercy Center families a safe space where each child is encouraged to grow academically, socially and creatively.
+With caring, responsible adults and engaging activities, we connect each child to his/her school, family and community.
 We provide homework help and educational opportunities that foster creative ways to learn and have fun!
-In addition, we offer enrichment activities such as robotics, coding, dance, chorus, knitting/crocheting, arts and crafts, and games.
+In addition, we offer enrichment activities such as robotics, dance, arts and crafts, games and separate boys and girls groups.
 Open to children of Mercy Center adult participants.

-Dance – House of the Roses (HOTR), a volunteer dance company, offers our children in grades K-6 an opportunity to experience the magic of creative self-expression through dance.
-Open to children in Mercy Center After School.
+Dance – House of the Roses (HOTR), a volunteer dance company, offers our children in grades K-5 an opportunity to experience creative self-expression through dance.
+These dance sessions are designed to foster freedom of expression, healthy role modeling, self-esteem and respect for others.
+Registration is open to children in the community.

-Youth Programs staff, L to R: Marianne Sheridan, Manager of Youth Programs, Mauricio Hernandez, Susan Donnelly, Fabiola Benitez, Maria Hernandez
+Youth Programs staff, L to R: Marianne Sheridan, Manager of Youth Programs, Fabiola Benitez, and Maria Hernandez

 Saturday Reading Enrichment (SRE) – Trained high school, college, and adult volunteers provide one-on-one reading support to children in grades K-5, who score in the lower percentile in reading.
 Priority given to children of Mercy Center adult participants.

-Summer Day Camp – We offer a 4-week Summer Camp during the month of July, offering our children a safe environment to learn and have fun!
-Each summer, a different theme is chosen to allow children to "explore the world around them."
-Our camp is designed to offer hands-on learning through academic instruction, recreational activities, and educational, fun field trips!
-Through these, children develop skills in teamwork, leadership and responsibility.
-A limited number of spots are available each summer to children of Mercy Center adult participants.
+Summer Day Camp – we offer a 4-week Summer Camp during the month of July, offering our children a safe environment to learn and have fun!
+Our Camp is designed to offer hands-on learning opportunities through recreational activities, social growth, and fun, educational field trips.
+Through these opportunities, our children develop skills in teamwork, leadership, and responsibility.
+Registration is open to children in Mercy Center’s After School, with a limited number of spots available to children of Mercy Center adult participants.

 Fiver Children's Foundation Partnership – The Fiver Children's Foundation offers boys and girls from underserved communities the opportunity to attend a two-week tuition-free camp each summer at a rural upstate site.
 Fiver begins a ten-year commitment to families when children are in third grade, and also provides enrichment activities throughout the year.
 Designated as a local partner in 2003, a limited number of spots are available to children in Mercy Center Youth Programs each year.